LogiXpace/logixpace-website/README.md

 - [x] add a new builtin chip
 - [x] create an adder
 - [ ] make the fronted ui look cool
+- [ ] fix the bug where the connectoins wires